Gait abnormality

 Gait abnormality is a deviation from normal walking (gait).
-Watching a patient walk is the most important part of the neurological examination.
+Watching a patient walk is an important part of the neurological examination.
 Normal gait requires that many systems, including strength, sensation and coordination, function in an integrated fashion.
 Many common problems in the nervous system and musculoskeletal system will show up in the way a person walks.

 Presentation and causes

 Patients with musculoskeletal pain, weakness or limited range of motion often present conditions such as Trendelenburg's sign, limping, myopathic gait and antalgic gait.

 Patients who have peripheral neuropathy also experience numbness and tingling in their hands and feet.
 This can cause ambulation impairment, such as trouble climbing stairs or maintaining balance.
-Gait abnormality is also common in persons with nervous system problems such as cauda equina syndrome, multiple sclerosis, parkinson's disease, alzheimer's disease, vitamin B12 deficiency, myasthenia gravis, normal pressure hydrocephalus, and Charcot–Marie–Tooth disease.
+Gait abnormality is also common in persons with nervous system problems such as cauda equina syndrome, multiple sclerosis, Parkinson's disease (with characteristic Parkinsonian gait), Alzheimer's disease, vitamin B12 deficiency, myasthenia gravis, normal pressure hydrocephalus, and Charcot–Marie–Tooth disease.
 Research has shown that neurological gait abnormalities are associated with an increased risk of falls in older adults.